synechron-finlabs/quorum-maker/README.md

 ## Contract Deployment

 Smart contracts can be deployed from Quorum Maker.
-Users can choose solidity files (Even multiple contracts !) and deploy them publicaly or privately.
+Users can choose solidity files (Even multiple contracts !) and deploy them publicly  or privately.

 1. Multiple contracts can be uploaded via the Compile and Deploy Tab
 2. The source .sol files are compiled using solc and subsequently deployed